 Unfortunately security researchers quickly discovered serious shortcomings in WEP.
 Weakness managing the encryption key makes it relatively easy to determine the key thus breaking encryption.
-There are several interim improvements representing modest improvement in security.
-IEEE 802.1x is working on a robust security framework to address current shortcomings.
-Refer to WiFi Security for latest developments in the ongoing security battle.
+Current state of the art for WiFi security is WiFi Protected Access (WPA).
+There are versions optimized for some home networks and large corporate sites.